How do I make a complaint?

 To make a complaint to the Commissioner:

-2. When complaining to our office, to be specific about what happened and what your concerns are.
+2. When complaining to our office, be specific about what happened and what your concerns are.
 If you make broad or general allegations, processing of your complaint may be delayed while we contact you for clarification.

 3. When you make a privacy complaint, send us the following documents: